Boyu622/MCsetup_monojet/README.md

 Therefore, one runs the code following:

-`python mg5nlo_launch_single.py {mDM} {Mmed} {model} {single-beam-energy} {nevents} {ptj} {Qcut}`
+`python mg5nlo_launch_single.py {mDM} {Mmed} {model} {Ebeam_single} {nevents} {ptj} {Qcut} {repeat}`

 Here, the masses and single beam energy are in the unit of GeV.
 The model will be four s-channel dmsimp benchmark models (A1, A2, V1 and V2, see arXiv: 1703.05703).
-The nevents are recommended to be larger than 100K in order for enough events after merging and monojet event selection.
+Due to significant loss of events during the merging and monojet event cut / veto, and in light of the total time consumed for a single job, it is statistically necessary to repeat the simulation for a point in parameter space where the nevents is recommended to be ~15K with repeat setting to 15.

 We will use the FxFx algorithm (ickkw = 3) for event merging.
 The Qcut is in the unit of GeV which controls the merging scale when showering the events.
 It should be larger than twice the value of ptj.
 The merging scale can be validated via pt distribution of the leading, sub-leading and third jet.
 The relevant plots will be included in our Rivet analysis code.